Kiroto/bpd-test/readme.md

 ### Testing

 To test locally, forward the required pods' ports.
-To test the admin api, use `kubectl port-forward service/adminapi-service 5000:5000` (this will expose adminapi to port 5000) To test the client api, use `kubectl port-forward <client_pod_name> 5001:5001` (this will expose clientapi to port 5001)
+To test the admin api, use `kubectl port-forward service/adminapi-service 5000:5000` (this will expose adminapi to port 5000).
+You may also expose the pod directly.
+To test the client api, use `kubectl port-forward <client_pod_name> 5001:443` (this will expose clientapi to port 5001)

 ### Troubleshooting